jteesang/coupon-aggregator/README.md

 # coupon-aggregator
-## Description
-Uses web parsing to extract coupons from grocery store websites and format into readable lists.
+Uses web parsing to extract information from digital coupons (e.g. items, regular and sale prices) from grocery store websites and format into readable lists.